 Step 3: Export Your Content From WordPress.com

-Step 4: Import Your Content Into Self-Hosted WordPress
+Step 4: Import Content into WordPress.org

-It will take you to a page where you’ll be asked to upload your WordPress.com XML file that you’ve downloaded in the previous step.
+It will take you to a page where you’ll be asked to upload the WordPress.com XML file that you downloaded in the previous step.

 Once everything’s done, you’ll see a success message.

 You’ve successfully moved all your data from WordPress.com to WordPress.org.
 We recommend visiting your WordPress.org website and important pages to make sure everything is working fine.

 What to Do With Your Old Site